armsd/aRMSD/INSTALLATION.md

 change in the future.
 Therefore keeping track of changes in other packages is important to ensure that aRMSD will continue to work with newer package versions.
-The program was developed and tested with the following versions of the directly used thrid party packages.
+The program was developed and tested with the following versions of the directly used third party packages.

 **Module versions**